• Skip to primary navigation

 You'll first make granola from scratch and then assemble the parfaits.
 Here's what you'll need:

-• Rolled Oats: also called old-fashioned oats, are low-calorie and a great source of fiber.
+• Rolled Oats: Also called old-fashioned oats, are low-calorie and a great source of fiber.
 Instant oats can be used in a pinch instead, but the texture won't be quite the same.
 You'll need to reduce the cooking time as well.

 • Seeds: I went with pumpkin seeds & sunflower seeds.
 You can also use chia seed, sesame seed, flaxseed, and hemp seed.

-• Honey: to sweeten up the granola and make it sticky.
+• Honey: To sweeten up the granola and make it sticky.
 You can also use maple syrup here.
 When the honey begins to caramelize, it creates a sweet and delicious coating on the oats.

-• Coconut Oil: adds just enough moisture to keep the oats soft and tender on the inside and golden brown and crisp on the outside.
+• Coconut Oil: Adds just enough moisture to keep the oats soft and tender on the inside and golden brown and crisp on the outside.

 • Greek Yogurt: I used a 5.3 container of Dannon Light & Fit Original Greek Yogurt, which adds 80 calories.
 You can use any flavor.
 If you use a different kind of yogurt, you'll need about ¾ cup per parfait.
 See variations for yogurt options.